matthewjumpsoffbuildings/oplgen/README.md

 ```

-after obabel conversion concatenate all mol2 files into single mol2 for dock

 garbage collection, especially in random/cyclic generate js (linear seems to be good)

 how to handle running generate/filter over an existing folder of outputs. global binary could help